flutter/website/tutorials/international/index.md

 In the minimal app the DemoLocalizationsDelegate is slightly different.
-Its `load` method returns a [SynchronousFuture](https://docs.flutter.io/flutter/foundation/SynchronousFuture-class.html) because no asynnchronous loading needs to take place.
+Its `load` method returns a [SynchronousFuture](https://docs.flutter.io/flutter/foundation/SynchronousFuture-class.html) because no asynchronous loading needs to take place.

 {% prettify dart %}